martin-lizner/trezor-ssh-agent/README.md

 ### Frequently asked questions (FAQ)

+#### What use cases do you support ?

+At present there is support and examples for the following high level use cases:

+* Attachment/detachment detection
+* Wipe device to factory settings
+* Load wallet with known seed phrase (insecure)
+* Create wallet on device with PIN and external entropy (secure)
+* Request address using chain code
+* Request public key using chain code
+* Sign transaction (integrates with [Bitcoinj](http://bitcoinj.org) `Transaction`)
+* Request cipher key (deterministically encrypt/decrypt based on a chain code)

+TODO

+* Sign message using chain code
+* Change PIN

+Not supported since it's not on our critical path.
+If you really want it to be included then please raise an issue stating your case and perhaps offering a Bitcoin bounty to give us an incentive.

+* Recover device (just visit myTrezor.com)
+* Upload firmware (better to use myTrezor.com to be sure)
+* Verify message using chain code (MultiBit HD already supports this)
+* Encrypt/decrypt based on AES key
+* Sign message

 #### Why Google Protocol Buffers ?

 We believe that the use of Google Protocol Buffers for "on the wire" data transmission provides the best balance between an efficient